explainers-by-googlers/cross-origin-storage/polyfill/README.md

 The polyfill simulates the COS API to:

-1. **Store files across origins** with SHA-256 hashes for unique identification and user-friendly descriptions for permission management.
+1. **Store files across origins** with SHA-256 hashes for unique identification.
 2. **Retrieve files from storage**, enabling applications to share large resources like AI models, Wasm modules, or database files.
 3. **Ensure user privacy and security**, with explicit permission prompts for file storage and access.

 ## Key features

 - **Cross-origin file storage and retrieval** with secure hashing for integrity.
-- **Human-readable description** for user-friendly file management.
 - **User consent** mechanisms via prompts for file access and storage.

 ## How it works